Night sweats causes explained with treatments

 What are night sweats?

-- Menopause: A significant drop in oestrogen levels can disrupt the hypothalamus/s ability to regulate body temperature and cause hot flashes and night sweats in women.
-It is a common symptom of menopause affecting more than 70% of menopausal women.
+- Menopause: A significant drop in oestrogen levels can disrupt the hypothalamus’s ability to regulate body temperature, leading to hot flushes and night sweats.
+It is a common symptom of menopause, affecting more than 70% of menopausal women1.

 - Pregnancy: Hormonal fluctuations during pregnancy can lead to sweating at night.

-- Hyperthyroidism: An overactive thyroid can trigger excessive perspiration, particularly at night.
+- Hyperthyroidism: An overactive thyroid gland can trigger excessive perspiration, particularly at night.

-- Tuberculosis: A bacterial infection that causes night sweats, often accompanied by fever and weight loss.
+- Tuberculosis: A bacterial infection that may cause night sweats, often accompanied by fever and weight loss.

 - Endocarditis: An infection of the heart valves that may lead to night sweats.

-- HIV/AIDS: People with severe HIV or AIDS may experience night sweats as the disease advances.
+- HIV/AIDS: People with advanced HIV or AIDS may experience night sweats as the disease progresses.

-- Certain medications, including antidepressants (eg. SSRIs), fever-reducing medications, and hormonal therapies, can interfere with your body’s thermoregulation and cause night sweats as a side effect.
+- Certain medications, including antidepressants (e.g. SSRIs), fever-reducing medications, and hormonal therapies, can interfere with the body’s thermoregulation and cause night sweats as a side effect.

-- Diabetes: Blood sugar fluctuations, particularly when they drop significantly at night, triggers adrenaline release, which causes sweating.
+- Diabetes: Blood sugar fluctuations, particularly when levels drop significantly at night, can trigger adrenaline release and sweating.

-- Cancer: Conditions like lymphoma and leukaemia can lead to night sweats due to the body’s immune system response.
+- Cancer: Conditions such as lymphoma and leukaemia can lead to night sweats due to the body’s immune response.

-- Sleep apnoea: Disrupted breathing during sleep can provoke night sweats as the body struggles to get enough air.
+- Sleep apnoea: Disrupted breathing during sleep can provoke night sweats as the body struggles to maintain adequate oxygen levels.

-- Emotional stress and anxiety can prompt the body to activate its fight-or-flight response, occasionally resulting in night sweats.
+- Emotional stress and anxiety can activate the body’s fight-or-flight response, occasionally resulting in night sweats.

-- Spicy foods or alcohol: Consuming these can raise body temperature and trigger night sweats, especially if eaten just before going to bed.
+- Spicy foods or alcohol: Consuming these, especially close to bedtime, can raise body temperature and trigger night sweats.

 Home remedies to try

-- Application of cool compresses: A cool, damp cloth to the neck or forehead before retiring for the night can help lower body temperature.
+- Apply cool compresses: Placing a cool, damp cloth on the neck or forehead before bed may help lower body temperature.

-- Techniques for relaxation: Engaging in deep breathing, yoga, or meditation practices can help reduce stress related sweating.
+- Relaxation techniques: Deep breathing, yoga, or meditation can help reduce stress-related sweating.

-- Use of essential oils: Incorporating essential oils, such as lavender or peppermint, can provide a cooling and calming effect.
-It is important to dilute the oil before application to the temples or wrists before sleep.
-Always test on a small patch of skin.
+- Use of essential oils: Some essential oils may provide a calming effect.
+Always dilute oils before applying to the skin and test on a small patch first to check for irritation.

 When should I be worried about night sweats?